frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 ### Operations

-The set of abstract operations of the `Logging` algebra are specified as follows.
+The set of abstract operations of the `Logging` algebra are specified as follows:

 ```scala
 @free trait LoggingM[F[_]] {